 How is FEEDBACK Related to Publishing Success?

-I was featured in our local newspaper.
-They gave me a full page, which was kind of a big deal so I was really excited!
-During the interview for the article I was asked about how I felt about one of the big local writing groups.
-This group was huge in our city—they have many participants and I’ve actually taught as an instructor for this writing group.
+Recently, I was featured in our local newspaper.
+They gave me a full page, which was kind of a big deal.
+During the interview for the article, I was asked how I felt about one of the big local writing groups.
+This group was huge in our city; they have many participants, and I’ve actually taught as an instructor.

-Being a newspaper, they might have been looking for a bit of sensationalism when they asked me this question.
-The reporter read my book Storytelling for Pantsers and knew how I felt about feedback not working, especially feedback from this writing group.
+They might have been looking for a bit of sensationalism when they asked me this question.
+The reporter read my book, Storytelling for Pantsers, and knew how I felt about bad feedback, especially from this writing group.
 Of course, I answered the question—I’m not really one to disparage and believe that there is a place for free writing groups.

 In Write to Publish, you will find the same sense of camaraderie with other as those free local writing groups.
 However, here we focus on bringing you to the path of publishing success.
 We provide different tools that can take you to this end goal.
 The feedback that we do here is based on my study of neuroscience.
 You might have heard me mention about my time at the brain-imaging lab at MIT and how I study and teach how the brain impacts creativity.

 What we use in the Writing Gym is just that: neuroscience-based feedback.
 And we do it well.
 If you are ready to learn more and speak with me about where you are, where you’d like to go, and how you can get there, put yourself right into my calendar.